datagrok-ai/public/help/datagrok/concepts/concepts.md

 <Tabs>
 <TabItem value="projects" label="Projects">

-[Projects](project/project.md) in Datagrok act like folders or containers, housing various _entities_ such as dataframes, queries, or scripts.
+[Projects](project/project.md) in Datagrok act like folders, containing various _entities_ such as dataframes, queries, or scripts.
 They are essential for organizing, managing, and sharing data assets.
-For example, [dashboards](../../visualize/dashboard.md) are a type of project that contains two _entities_: the underlying data (a _dataframe_) and the visualizations applied to it (a _layout_).
+For example, [dashboards](../../visualize/dashboard.md) are projects that contains two _entities_: the underlying data (a _dataframe_) and the visualizations applied to it (a _layout_).